AlgoLab/RecGraph/README.md

                                        alignment score is too low [default: false] [possible values: true, false]
-    -t, --matrix <MATRIX>              Scoring matrix file, if '-t' is used '-M' and '-X' are not used and you should set appropriate gap penalties if aln-mode is 2 or 3[default: none]
+    -t, --matrix <MATRIX>              Scoring matrix file, if '-t' is used '-M' and '-X' are not used.
+You should set appropriate gap penalties if aln-mode is 2 or 3[default: none]

 Adaptive banded:
-    -b, --extra-b <EXTRA_B>    First adaptive banding par, set < 0 to disable adaptive banded [default: 1]
+    -b, --extra-b <EXTRA_B>    First adaptive banding parameter, set < 0 to disable adaptive banded [default: 1]
-    -f, --extra-f <EXTRA_F>    Second adaptive banding par, number of basis added to both side of the band = b+f*L, l = length of the sequence [default: 0.01]
+    -f, --extra-f <EXTRA_F>    Second adaptive banding parameter, number of basis added to both side of the band = b+f*L, l = length of the sequence [default: 0.01]
 ```